plone/training/docs/mastering-plone/what_is_plone.md

 ### Component Architecture

 - Plone logic is wired together by a component architecture.
-- The Zope Component Architecture (ZCA) is a Python framework for supporting component based design and programming.
+- The Zope Component Architecture (ZCA) is a Python framework for supporting component-based design and programming.
 - It allows component pluggability and complex dispatching based on objects which implement an interface.

 ```{seealso}